intelligentcode-ai/intelligent-gemini-cli/README.md

 ## License

-Same as Intelligent Claude Code - see original repository for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---
 *Intelligent Gemini CLI - Virtual Team for Gemini*